 See the event listing for more details.

 Where should BC’s future transmission lines be built?
 Two important planning processes - the Western Renewable Energy Zones initiative (WREZ) and the BC Utilities Commission's Inquiry into British Columbia's Long-Term Transmission Infrastructure - are underway to address this, both of which will have a significant influence on key government policy, including electricity exports and environmental protection.
-This month's webinar presented information on these two critical initiatives.

 People living in rental accommodation in BC have to put up with some of the province's most inefficient buildings and high energy bills.
 The problem is well known, but solving it has defeated governments all across North America because of the notorious "split incentive" and a long list of other barriers.
 In this workshop Jamie Abbot, Director of the BCSEA's Green Landlords project, described the nine interconnected components that could create a permanent solution to the problem.

 Neighborhood Electric Vehicles (NEV) are also referred to as Low Speed Vehicles (LSV) and as Neighborhood Zero Emissions Vehicles (Neighborhood ZEV).
 Designed to achieve a maximum speed of 40 km/h and travel a range of up to 60 kilometers, the NEV allows you to commute and transport goods emitting zero emissions.

 Enlightened cities are recognizing the obvious and subtle relationships between water, energy, food and climate change.
 They are reducing their operational costs and environmental impacts by recovering value from wastewater.
 This workshop showed how cities are doing this, and discussed the greenhouse gas implications of these recovery practices.